Portfolio Index

 | 10 | Verification in AI-Mediated Information Systems | Research portfolio | Verification, mediation, information systems, and conditions of trust. | Summary Archived | Read Summary |

-| 09 | Verification, Attribution, and Credibility | Research portfolio | Verification, attribution, credibility, provenance, and evaluative trust. | Summary Archived | Read Summary |
+| 09 | Verification, Attribution, and Credibility | Research portfolio | Verification, attribution, credibility, provenance, and evaluative trust. | Developmental Submission - Summary Archived | Read Summary |

-| 08 | Monetary Credibility and the Structure of Evaluation in Global Finance | Socio-Economic Review | Monetary credibility, institutional evaluation, global finance, and social trust. | Under review | Read HTML |
+| 08 | Monetary Credibility and the Structure of Evaluation in Global Finance | Socio-Economic Review | Monetary credibility, institutional evaluation, global finance, and social trust. | Developmental Submission - Summary Archived | Read HTML |

 | 07 | Verification Architecture of Institutions | Research portfolio | Institutional verification, architecture, reliability, and public legitimacy. | Summary Archived | Read Summary |

-| 06 | Verification as an Epistemic Practice | Episteme | Verification, epistemic practice, knowledge validation, and social epistemology. | Awaiting reviews | Read HTML |
+| 06 | Verification as an Epistemic Practice | Episteme | Verification, epistemic practice, knowledge validation, and social epistemology. | Developmental Submission - Summary Archived | Read HTML |

 | 05 | Monetary Credibility and Verification Architecture | Research portfolio | Monetary credibility, verification architecture, institutional trust, and evaluation. | Summary Archived | Read Summary |

-| 04 | Ethical Obligations of Provenance in AI-Scale Knowledge Systems | Ethics and Information Technology | Provenance, ethical obligation, AI-scale knowledge systems, and accountability. | Under review | Read HTML |
+| 04 | Ethical Obligations of Provenance in AI-Scale Knowledge Systems | Ethics and Information Technology | Provenance, ethical obligation, AI-scale knowledge systems, and accountability. | Withdrawn by Author | Read HTML |

 | 03 | Preserving Attribution and Accountability in AI-Scale Systems | Discover Artificial Intelligence | Attribution, accountability, memory, provenance, and AI-scale systems. | Published | Read HTML |